Sam-Osian/submission-joss/paper/paper.md

 7. **Batch processing.** Supports parallel batch processing of both CPU and LLM tasks, enabling efficient handling of large datasets.

+The toolkit’s modular architecture also makes it straightforward to extend or adapt for future research needs.

 # Example usage

-The below code demonstrates key features #1 and #4.
-In a few lines of code, the user can automate potentially months or even years of manual work: downloading and screening thousands of reports into a research-relevant corpus.
+The example below showcases key features #1 and #4.
+With just a few lines of code, users can automate what would otherwise take months of manual effort: downloading and screening thousands of reports into a research-ready dataset.

 ```python